 He has handled numerous affordable housing finance transactions on behalf of a major national bank, including for a public housing redevelopment in East Boston, Massachusetts, and for the rehabilitation of several public housing developments in Cambridge, Massachusetts.

 Development, Permitting, and Land Use

-Mr. Lawlor represents non-profit and for-profit developers, and public agencies on development, permitting, and land use aspects of mixed-use and transit-oriented development.
+Matt represents non-profit and for-profit developers, including renewable energy developers, and public agencies on development, permitting, and land use aspects of sustainable, mixed-use and transit-oriented development.
 This representation includes negotiating acquisition and development documentation, and providing advice and conducting due diligence related to permitting.
 He assists clients with obtaining all required permits and approvals for their projects.
 He drafts and negotiates construction and permanent loan documentation and joint venture agreements.

-Mr. Lawlor has handled long-term ground leases of new development, and obtained permits and development rights for developers of large-scale, mixed-use projects.
+Matt has handled long-term ground leases of new development, and obtained permits and development rights for developers of large-scale, mixed-use projects.
 He successfully obtained permits for a 27-unit residential transit-oriented development for a community development organization.
 For a corporate client, he negotiated a preferred equity investment in a major residential development adjacent to the central railroad station in Providence, Rhode Island.
-Mr. Lawlor frequently presents at urban planning and real estate industry conferences on the topics of land use regulation, New Urbanism, and smart growth.
+Matt frequently presents at urban planning and real estate industry conferences on the topics of land use regulation, New Urbanism, and smart growth.

-Before attending law school, Mr. Lawlor worked for Comsis Corporation in Silver Spring, Maryland, as a consulting transportation planner for local and state governments.
+Before attending law school, Matt worked for Comsis Corporation in Silver Spring, Maryland, as a consulting transportation planner for local and state governments.